userminer2/EclipsedOS/README.md

     -Fixed the "Icons".(?)
     -Fixed preinstalled apps not working
     -Skipped Alpha 0.0.2 and 0.0.3 as they are both far too unstable to use.

+# EclipsedOS 1.0 alpha 0.0.6

+(?)

+Known issues:

+    -Is far too unstable to be used in general
+    -The "Media Keys"(chromebooks) don't work.
+    -The boot screen is has the wrong logo(installer only).
+    -The themes don't apply correctly.(installer)
+    -The default resolution is 1400 900 but this shouldn't be a problem on a real display.(?)

 # EclipseOS 1.0 alpha 0.0.5